Samsung/LPVS/README.md

    spring.datasource.username=
    spring.datasource.password=
     ```
+   For convenience, adding properties related to DB configuration is included in `docker-compose.yml` (no need to add them in `application.properties`).
    For additional information about using Docker and tips, please check file [Docker_Usage](.github/Docker_Usage.md).

    Alternatively, you can supply all the necessary values associated with GitHub and license using these env variables: